 Proof of a CPR certificate will have to be shown when you apply for your EMT license in the state of West Virginia.
 Most programs offer CPR certificates in their training, but of yours does not, check with your school and see where they refer their students to go.

 Step 4: Pass NREMT or West Virginia State Initial Certification Test

 There are two options for certification testing in West Virginia and they are the certification exams from the (NREMT) The National Registry of Emergency Medical Technicians or the The West Virginia State Initial Certification test.
 Pay the fee for each test and pass the written and practical exams and you will be on your way to registering with the state for your license as an EMT!

 For more details on the exams for EMT certification see our article here.

-Step 5: Get your name included on the National EMT Registry
+Step 5: Get your name included on EMT Registry and Get Licensed in WV

-What’s the median EMT salary in West Virginia?
+What’s the Average EMT salary in West Virginia?

-The job outlook for EMTs in West Virginia
+The Jobs Outlook for EMTs in West Virginia